Band on the Run (song): Release

 Originally, Paul McCartney planned not to release any singles from Band on the Run, a strategy he compared to that used by the Beatles.
 However, he was convinced by Capitol Records vice president Al Coury to release singles from the album, resulting in the single release of "Jet" and "Band on the Run".

-"Band on the Run", backed with "Nineteen Hundred and Eighty-Five", was released in America on 8 April 1974 as the follow-up single to Paul McCartney and Wings' top-ten hit "Jet".
+"Band on the Run", backed with "Nineteen Hundred and Eighty-Five", was released in America in 1974 as the follow-up single to Paul McCartney and Wings' top-ten hit "Jet".
 The song was a smash hit for the band, becoming McCartney's third non-Beatles American chart-topping single, and the second with Wings.
 The single was later released in Britain (instead backed with "Zoo Gang", the theme song to the television show of the same name), reaching number 3 on the British charts.
 The song reached number 1 in both Canada and New Zealand.
 The song was also a top 40 single in multiple European countries, such as the Netherlands (number 7), Belgium (number 21), and Germany (number 22).

 The US radio edit was 3:50 in length.
 The difference was largely caused by the removal of the middle or the second part of the song, as well as the verse that starts with "Well, the undertaker drew a heavy sigh …"

 The single was certified Gold by the Recording Industry Association of America for sales of over one million copies.
 It was the second of five number-one singles for the band on the Billboard Hot 100.
 In 1974, Billboard ranked it number 22 on its Top Pop Singles year-end chart.
 Billboard also listed the song as Paul McCartney's sixth most successful chart hit of all time, excluding Beatles releases.

 "Band on the Run" has also been featured on numerous McCartney/Wings compilation albums, including Wings Greatest, All the Best!, and Wingspan: Hits and History.
 The song is also performed in many of McCartney's live shows, with a live version being included on the 1976 live album Wings over America.
 In June 2022, one week after his 80th birthday, McCartney performed the song with Dave Grohl at the Glastonbury Festival.
+The performance was part of his Got Back tour.

+An underdubbed version of the song was released on 6 December 2023.
+McCartney explained "underdubbed" as follows: "When you are making a song and putting on additional parts, like an extra guitar, that's an overdub.
+Well, this version of the album is the opposite, underdubbed."
+The entire Band on the Run album was released in this manner on the 50th anniversary reissue.